shahalaanjum/wp-ajax-filter/README.md

 [ajax_posts_filter postype="YOUR_CPT_NAME" taxtype="YOUR_TAXONOMY_NAME"]

-Currently The plugin supports one post type with one taxonomy.

 Please modify the taxonomy in the code accordingly (since currently it has been set to filter for tag and category only)